 The Regulatory Reform (Fire Safety) Order 2005 is the law that covers general fire safety in England and Wales.

 In Scotland, Part 3 of the Fire (Scotland) Act 2005 covers requirements on general fire safety, supported by the Fire Safety (Scotland) Regulations 2006.

-As an employers (and/or building owners or occupiers) in Kent you're known as the ‘responsible person' and you must carry out a fire safety risk assessment and keep it up to date.
-This shares the same approach as health and safety risk assessments and can be carried out either as part of an overall risk assessment or as a separate exercise.
+As employers (or building owners or occupiers) you're known as the ‘responsible person' and you must carry out a fire safety risk assessment and keep it up to date.
+Fire risk assessments in Kent can be carried out either as part of an overall health and safety risk assessment or as a separate exercise.

-To help prevent fire in the workplace, your assessment should identify what could cause a fire to start, ie sources of ignition (heat or sparks) and substances that burn, and the people who may be at risk.
+Your fire risk assessment in Kent should identify what could cause a fire to start, i.e. sources of ignition (heat or sparks) and substances that burn, and the people who may be at risk.

-For in-depth information on the fire safety law please read the HSE page and the government's fire safety law and guidance documents for business pages.
+For full information on the fire safety law, please see the HSE page and the government's fire safety law and guidance documents for business pages.

 As the responsible person you must:

 carry out an assessment of the premises and review it regularly

 tell staff or their representatives about the risks you've identified

 put in place, and maintain appropriate fire safety measures